Skip to content

 No. Offshore casinos are not licensed or regulated in Maine, which means your money and personal info aren’t protected.
 Stick to legal, in-state platforms once they launch.

-Do I need to live in Maine to play?
+Do I need to live in the state to use Maine online casinos?

 You don’t need to live there, but you do need to be physically located in Maine and at least 21 years old to play at a legal online casino.